l3wk3m/house/README.md

 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
 - [Git](https://git-scm.com/) was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 - [GitHub](https://github.com/) was used to save and store the files for the website.
-- [Lucid](https://lucid.app/) was used to create the Flowchart.
+- [Excalidraw](https://excalidraw.com/) was used to create the Flowchart.
-- [CSS Gradient](https://cssgradient.io/) was used to create the gradient background of the instruction button
 - [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) to beautify the code
 - [LanguageTool](https://languagetool.org/) was used to check the grammar and spelling in the README and the Code.
 - [Colorama](https://pypi.org/project/colorama/)was used to color the text in the terminal.
-- [Coloors](https://coolors.co/image-picker) was used to create the color scheme.
 - [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp) was used to convert jpg images into wepb images.
 - [Tinypng](https://tinypng.com/) was used to compress the webp background-image.
 - [Pixabay](https://www.pixabay.com/de-de/) was used to search and load the background image